Great Hearts Academies

 Great Hearts Academies is a non-profit charter school management organization that operates a network of elementary, middle, and high schools in the Phoenix, Arizona Metropolitan area; in San Antonio, Ft.
-Worth, and Irving, Texas; and East Baton Rouge, Louisiana.
+Worth, Arlington, and Irving, Texas; and East Baton Rouge, Louisiana, with plans to open in Utah in Fall 2028.

 Great Hearts Academies was founded in 2003.
-In the 2024–2025 school year, it enrolled 30,000 students.
+In the 2026–2027 school year, it enrolled over 31,000 students.

 History

 Overview

 Great Hearts Academies is a non-profit network of public charter schools in the United States.
 Its academic orientation is to a classical liberal arts education.
-In the 2024–2025 school year, it included 47 charter schools in three states (Arizona, Texas, and Louisiana), and served 30,000 students.
+In the 2026–2027 school year, it included 47 charter schools in three states (Arizona, Texas, and Louisiana), and served 31,000 students.

 Founding and early years

 Great Hearts Academies was established in 2003 by Dr. Daniel Scoggin, Jay Heiler, Bob Mulhern and a group of educators in Phoenix, Arizona.
 The founding vision was of a network of public charter schools that offered a classical liberal arts education.

 Veritas Preparatory Academy, the first school in the network, opened in Phoenix in 2003.